 Scientists reveal a scenario that brings crop yields from poorer countries to the level of those from richer countries.
-"Crops can be optimized in the use of space and fertilizers to reduce waste of land and pollution by 50% for the same production, or double production without further damage to nature".
+"Crops can be optimized in the use of space and fertilizers to reduce land waste and pollution by 50% for the same production, or double production without further damage to nature."

 This scenario would free approximately 576 million hectares, allowing the land to restore its natural purpose.
-Among the “collateral” benefits, greenhouse gas emissions from fertilizers and irrigation water requirements will decrease dramatically.
-The authors underline the environmental aspect, because it would be the immediately more evident than the food one.
+Among the "collateral" benefits, greenhouse gas emissions from fertilizers and irrigation water requirements will decrease dramatically.
+The authors emphasize the environmental aspect, because it would be immediately more evident than the food one.

 A second scenario

 The researchers also offer a second scenario.
 In this scenario, cultivated land is abandoned in areas with greater biodiversity.
 20% of the cultivated area is uniformly used for the production of 16 crops, a sort of "minimum food set".
 This scenario, the researchers argue, "In any case, it would make it possible to reduce land needs by almost 40%".